-The Division of Student Affairs and Enrollment Management, as a complement to the academic programs of the University, offers a variety of educational services, developmental programs, and student activities designed to enrich the student's university life.
-These activities are under the direction of the Vice President for Student Affairs and Enrollment Management.
+The Division of Student Affairs is dedicated to curating a first-choice student experience by providing the services, facilities, programs, and people to help students succeed.
+These resources and activities are under the direction of the Vice President for Student Affairs.